bitwiseworks/python-os2/Doc/library/io.rst

    :class:`BufferedReader` provides or overrides these methods in addition to those from :class:`BufferedIOBase` and :class:`IOBase`:

-   .. method:: peek([n])
+   .. method:: peek([size])

       Return bytes from the stream without advancing the position.
 At most one single read on the raw stream is done to satisfy the call.
 The number of bytes returned may be less or more than requested.

-   .. method:: read([n])
+   .. method:: read([size])

-      Read and return *n* bytes, or if *n* is not given or negative, until EOF or if the read call would block in non-blocking mode.
+      Read and return *size* bytes, or if *size* is not given or negative, until EOF or if the read call would block in non-blocking mode.

-   .. method:: read1(n)
+   .. method:: read1([size])

-      Read and return up to *n* bytes with only one call on the raw stream.
+      Read and return up to *size* bytes with only one call on the raw stream.
       If at least one byte is buffered, only buffered bytes are returned.
       Otherwise, one raw stream read call is made.

+      .. versionchanged:: 3.7
+         The *size* argument is now optional.

 .. class:: BufferedWriter(raw, buffer_size=DEFAULT_BUFFER_SIZE)

-   A buffer providing higher-level access to a writeable, sequential :class:`RawIOBase` object.
+   A buffered binary stream providing higher-level access to a writeable, non seekable :class:`RawIOBase` raw binary stream.
 It inherits :class:`BufferedIOBase`.

-   When writing to this object, data is normally held into an internal buffer.
+   When writing to this object, data is normally placed into an internal buffer.
 The buffer will be written out to the underlying :class:`RawIOBase` object under various conditions, including: